 Purchase A Domain Name:

-If you pay attention to the registration page, you are given a default domain name based on the store name you choose.
-You can keep the same domain if you want but it’s a good idea to purchase a domain that fits the criteria of a standard domain name and is more relatable to the business category you are going to sell from.
+If you pay attention to the registration page, you are given a default domain name based on your chosen store name.
+You can keep the same domain if you want, but purchasing a domain that fits the criteria of a common domain name and is more relatable to the business category you will sell from is a good idea.

 You can purchase a domain name directly at Shopify from several domain registrars.
-The pricing varies depending on the provider you choose and the type of name you choose for example .com, .net, .org, and so on.
-The standard pricing of a domain name should be around $10-$20.
+The pricing varies depending on the provider you choose and the type of name you choose, for example, .com, .net, .org, etc. The standard pricing of a domain name should be around $10-$20.